aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_obs_scripts.rst

     Legacy M2 scripts will have labels like ``beauty_r3``, instead of ``5_science_rX``.

-In general, the M2 instrument team recommends doing an offset strategy where 4 science scans have the center of their daisy varied in the corners of a 1.5'x1.5' box.
+In general, the M2 instrument team recommends doing an offset strategy where 4 science scans have :math:`\pm` 1.5' added to the RA and Dec of the target each.
+For example, the first scan is (RA+1.5',Dec),  the second scan is (RA-1.5',Dec), the third scan is (RA,Dec+1.5'), and so forth..
 This offset strategy helps especially for projects recovering extended signal (that is, separating extended signal from extended, i.e. large-scale noise).
 There are two advantages to the offset strategy: (1) it seems to reduce the large-scale noise somewhat, and (2) it gives a more uniform noise in the center of the map (more so than with a single pointing).
 The trade-off is that the coverage is more spread-out, so there's a minor hit to sensitivity/mapping speed.
 There is an example of the offset strategy in ``5_science_r3p5_offset_4scans``; if you need a different daisy radius you will have to update that script with your requirements.

 4.1 Scan size advice
 --------------------
 By science case:

-- **Galaxy Clusters:** The general suggestion for standard cluster science is to do the offset strategy with an r=3.5' - see template script named ``5_science_r3p5_offset_4scans``
+- **Galaxy Clusters:** The general suggestion for standard cluster science is to do the offset strategy with an r=3.5' - see template script named ``5_science_r3p5_offset_4scans``.
+The offset strategy is 4 sets of scans with :math:`\pm` 1.5' added to the RA and Dec each.
 - **A Point Source:** The general suggestion for observing a point source is use r=2.5' - see template script named ``5_science_r2p5``
 - **A "large" source like the moon:** Generally a very large scan size, but there is a specific strategy for something like this - talk to the M2 instrument team about this.
 - **Mapping a large area like the galatic center:** There is a specific strategy for something like this - talk to the M2 instrument team about this.